-The right core banking platform can make or break a business.
-Compared to outdated legacy systems, modern digital core banking platforms offer more services, flexibility, and opportunities.
+The right banking platform can make or break a business.
+Compared to outdated legacy systems, modern digital banking platforms offer more services, flexibility, and opportunities.
 Current technology can help digital banks and fintechs dramatically improve cost-effectiveness and increase their competitive advantage.

 Future-proof microservice architecture

 The capacity to roll out new features quickly has allowed modern digital banks like Revolut, N26, and Monzo to capture a significant market share in different markets worldwide.
-Compared to a traditional bank’s app that gets only a few updates annually, Revolut releases an update weekly.
+Compared to a traditional bank app that gets only a few updates annually, Revolut releases an update weekly.
 You can learn more about what it takes to build a Revolut-like digital bank in our previous article.

 The ability to roll out new features rapidly comes down to microservice architecture.
 The technology increases flexibility as new services, integrations, changes, and customizations can be added to the existing product.
-The microservice architecture allows to take the innovation to an entirely new level as businesses have ready access to their technology.
+The microservice architecture allows to take innovation to an entirely new levels as businesses have ready access to their technology.

-Short time to market
+Accelerate time to market

-With ever-changing customer preferences and rising competition in the financial industry, banks and fintechs must be agile to respond to market changes or risk losing market share.
+With ever-changing customer preferences and rising competition in the financial industry, banks and FinTech must be agile to respond to market changes or risk losing market share.
 Launching new digital products and services quickly and tailoring them to new demands through rapid iterations plays a vital role in successful business development.